anselmh/object-fit/README.md

 ## The Webstandard

-The Sepcification for `object-fit` is to be found at [W3C CSS3 Images](http://www.w3.org/TR/css3-images/#the-object-fit).
+The Specification for `object-fit` is to be found at [W3C CSS3 Images](http://www.w3.org/TR/css3-images/#the-object-fit).

 ## How the polyfill works